Looking to protect your income but not sure what your looking for? Find out how Income Protection works in Australia.

-Income protection insurance can help ensure you are able to maintain your current way of life and keep on top of your regular expenses if you are forced to take time off of work due to injury or illness.
-Income protection generally provides a benefit of up to 75% of your regular income with additional benefits available to cover various expenses during your rehabilitation.
+Income Protection Insurance (IPI) can help ensure you are able to maintain your current way of life and keep on top of your regular expenses if you are forced to take time off of work due to injury or illness.

 - How does the waiting period work?